 The story of Jean Hilliard, a woman who made a full recovery after she was found frozen stiff in the snow in Minnesota, has been shared in various forms since it was first published in 1980.
 And with each reiteration the story has grown more astonishing.

-One of the first reports of the incident, which was published by the Montreal Gazette on 30 December 1980, explained how Hilliard had collapsed on a 22-below-zero night as she tried to seek shelter after a minor car accident.
+One of the first reports of the incident, published by the Montreal Gazette on 30 December 1980, explained that Hilliard collapsed on a 22-below-zero night as she tried to seek shelter after a minor car accident.
 The young woman was found “frozen solid” approximately six hours later and brought to a hospital:

 She breathed shallowly two or three times a minute and her heart beat faintly eight times a minute.